sm0k3net/Random-useful-stuff/README.md

 # Random-useful-stuff
-IP pools, shortcodes, commands etc etc
+### IP pools, shortcodes, commands etc etc
+1. <b>belarus-ip-addresses-pool.md</b> - file with all Belarus IP addresses and pools (also information to whom pool belongs is included)
+2. <b>LinuxAcademy Stuff</b> - in this folder you can find all required stuff to download videos from linux academy